9.1 Placement and Review of Positions

 9.10 Membership in Professional Associations

 The University shall reimburse professional fees to members who are required as a condition of employment, to have a certification, license, or membership in a professional association in order to perform their duties.
-Human Resources will include in the job posting a reference to any employment requirement and the Department Head shall include the requirement in employment letters of offer.
+People and Resources will include in the job posting a reference to any employment requirement and the Department Head shall include the requirement in employment letters of offer.

 9.11 Adjustment to Salary Ranges and Salary